nihaomiao/MICCAI22_ADN/README.md

 ----
 The network structure of ADN

+The code of complete process of training and testing

 TODO
 ----
-The complete process of training and testing
+The illustration of data preparation, training and testing

 Citing ADN
 ----